KhoiNgD/entertainment/README.md

 - [Input Props with Typescript](https://dev.to/giselamd/creating-a-react-input-component-in-typescript-hai) - This helped me for creating Input props type with typescript.
 I really liked this pattern and will use it going forward.
 - [Responsive picture](https://css-tricks.com/responsive-images-css/) - This helped me for creating repsonsive images using picture and source tags.
-- [Description](https://example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Negative CSS variable](https://stackoverflow.com/questions/49469344/using-negative-css-custom-properties) - This is an amazing article which helped me knowing how to use negative with CSS variable.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**